JohnxMurrill/HCDP/README.md

 - `User_Guide.md` - Detailed instructions for using the models
 - `Version_Comparison.md` - History and differences between code versions
-- `Technical_Specification.md` - Detailed explanation of the algorithms

 ## Requirements